Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Observing strategy and data reduction

-Two types of observations of zero and high polarisation standards were performed - slit and slitless spectropolarimetric observations before and after recoating of the 2m mirror, respectively.
+Two types of observations of zero- and high-polarisation standards were performed:\ slit and slitless spectropolarimetric observations before and after the re-coating of the 2m mirror, respectively.
+The results of the slit and slitless spectropolarimetric observations before and after the re-coating of the 2m mirror are presented in Figs.~\ref{fig.sl.before} and~\ref{fig.sl.after}, respectively.

-Results of slit- and slitless spectropolarimetric observations before and after recoating of the 2m mirror are presented in Fig.~\ref{fig.sl.before} and Fig.~\ref{fig.sl.after}, respectively.
-Before the recoating of the 2m mirror, results of slit- and slitless spectropolarimetric observations are practically identical (Fig.~\ref{fig.sl.before}).
-After the recoating of the 2m mirror results of slit- and slitless spectropolarimetry observations are different (Fig.~\ref{fig.sl.after}).
+Prior to the re-coating of the 2m mirror, the results of slit and slitless spectropolarimetric observations are practically identical (Fig.~\ref{fig.sl.before}).
+After the re-coating of the 2m mirror, the results from the slit and slitless spectropolarimetry observations exhibit clear differences (Fig.~\ref{fig.sl.after}).

 It is known that when the width of a slit is comparable to the wavelength of the incident light, the slit acts as a partial polariser.
-Even though in our case the slit width is around 150 times the H$_\alpha$ wavelength by using the theory by \citet{Slater42}, based on microwave wave-guide theory, which also includes the depth of the slit and its material conductivity, we can show that the instrumental polarisation caused only by the slit is in the order of a few percent.
-This is well explained by \citet{AstroSpol-Keller} in the book ``\citetalias{AstroSpol}'' ed. by \citeauthor{AstroSpol}.
+Even though in our case the slit width is around 150 times the H$_\alpha$ wavelength based on the theory by \citet{Slater42}, rooted in microwave wave-guide theory (which also includes the depth of the slit and its material conductivity), we can show that the instrumental polarisation caused only by the slit is in the order of a few per cent.
+This is aptly explained by \citet{AstroSpol-Keller}\footnote{See \textit{\citetalias{AstroSpol}}, ed. by \citeauthor{AstroSpol}.}.

 In our case, this addition to the instrumental polarisation is most likely due to the combination of the explained slit effect, as well as a small misalignment of the 2m mirror relative to the optical axis, which leads to a slightly deformed star PSF (coma), as well as the narrow metal slit, which cuts the star PSF asymmetrically.
 This is exactly what you can see on Figures~\ref{fig.quzpol} and \ref{fig.sl.after}.
-Before and after the mirror re-aluminization, the Stokes Q has a different value, which is in the order of 1\%.
+Before and after the mirror re-aluminisation, the Stokes Q has a different value, which is in the order of 1\%.
 Figure~\ref{fig.sl.after} even shows how the Stokes U is affected by the instrumental polarisation caused by the coma-slit combination and its wavelength dependence.

-Results of slitless spectropolarimetric observations are presented in Section~\ref{spp.hpol}.
-Only when using slitless spectropolarimetric observations we could properly correct for the instrumental polarisation.
+The results of slitless spectropolarimetric observations are presented in Section~\ref{spp.hpol}.
+It is only slitless spectropolarimetric observations that offer the ability to properly correct for the instrumental polarisation.